Vos ends second place jinx on the road

 “She rode the perfect race, it was a magnificent performance - she just didn’t have the legs at the end,” said Team GB director of performance David Brailsford.

-“She took the risk and it paid off - credit to her,” he added.
+“She took the risk and it paid off - credit to her.”

 Credit to Vos, too, as she was the most aggressive rider on Sunday, working tirelessly to build the gap over the chasing pack.